Chronic Conditions

 Pollution and other environmental factors can also contribute.
 Maybe it’s time to consider that move to the countryside?

-Let’s face it; getting older comes with its own set of challenges, including a higher risk for chronic diseases.
+Let’s face it; getting older comes with its own set of challenges, including higher risk of chronic diseases.

 Chronic Disease Symptoms

 If you’re feeling off but can’t put your finger on why, it might be time for a check-up.
-Symptoms like fatigue, unexplained weight loss, and frequent urination should not be ignored.
+Common symptoms like fatigue, unexplained weight loss and frequent urination should not be ignored.

 Chronic Illness Examples

 Meet Bob.
-He’s 70 and has been managing his diabetes for years.
+He’s 70 years old and has been managing his diabetes for years.
 Through diet and medication, he’s living a full life.
-Stories like Bob’s are common and serve as a reminder that chronic conditions are manageable.
+Stories like Bob’s are common and remind us that chronic conditions are manageable.

 Chronic Diseases List